vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 ```

 ### Summary
-Copy **these additional files** to the Admin machine within the air-gapped environment.
+Copy **these additional files** to the Admin host within the air-gapped environment.

 ## Complete Steps 2, 3, 4, and 5 referenced in the [primary air gap install document](/airgapped/air-gapped.md)

 ## Deploy Bootstrap registry
 The Bitnami Harbor appliance deploys the Harbor service on port 80 by default.
-This needs to be modified to start the service on port 443.
-Additional configuration changes need to be made.
+However, this needs to be modified to start the service on port 443.
+Additional configuration changes are also required.
 These steps would be best performed on the Admin Host.

 ### Create Self Signed Certificates for the Bootstrap registry
 Using the `openssl` command, generate the required CA and certificate files for the Admin host.
 You can modify the reference to the Bootstrap registry hostname and IP address according to your environment's requirements.